 Athlete Photo Gallery

 Wise, a family man from Reno, NV, had a consistent road to Sochi, winning two of the five Olympic qualifying events and clinching his team nomination through objective criteria.
-Ticket to Sochi in hand, Wise made a quick stop in Aspen, CO before heading to Russia and bagged his third-straight X Games Gold medal, the only athlete to accomplish the feat since Tanner Hall’s three-peat from 2006-2008.
+Ticket to Sochi in hand, Wise made a quick stop in Aspen, CO before heading to Russia and bagged his third-straight X Games gold medal, the only athlete to accomplish the feat since Tanner Hall’s three-peat from 2006-2008.

 In Sochi, unfavorable weather conditions in the Olympic halfpipe venue provided a challenge to competitors, but Wise remained focused and professional and threw down a smooth and technical run that was unbeatable.
 Heading into the Olympics, Wise considered it a huge achievement just to represent his country at his sport’s debut.
-With the gold medal in hand and his family cheering him on at the bottom, Wise truly achieved freeskiing greatness in 2014.
+With the gold medal in hand and his wife and daughter cheering him on at the bottom, Wise truly achieved freeskiing greatness in 2014.

 OFF THE SNOW

 In the summer he plays volleyball on the beaches of Tahoe.
 He and his friends have a “men's league” slow-pitch softball team that helps Wise get his competitive sports fix.